holistic-web/toolbox/toolbox-layout/README.md

 https://firebase.google.com/docs/analytics/events?authuser=0&platform=web

 ### Notes and Caveats
 - This project uses [storybook](https://storybook.js.org/) to provide visual documentation.
-We use the following addons
+This storybook deployment is released automatically by the  `/.github/workflows/deploy-toolbox-layout-stories` action.

 ## Roadmap
 - allowing individual components to be imported rather then all or nothing